Italian Wedding Soup is loaded with meatballs, pasta and vegetables in every bite! A comforting, healthy soup recipe that everyone will love!

 What Is Italian Wedding Soup Made Of?

 We love topping this soup recipe with grated parmesan cheese and fresh cracked black pepper.
 Crusty bread or crackers on the side for dipping is also our go to.
-Buttered or not, we love eating soup with lots of carbs.

-Can You Freeze Italian Wedding Soup?
+Can You Freeze Soup With Pasta?

 There’s two different ways to finish off this soup.
 One way is to cook the ditalini pasta right in the broth and the other is to cook the pasta separately and add it to each bowl as you serve.